mahmoudadel2/terraform-aws-wordpress/README.md

-# Dynamically scalable Wordpress setup using Terraform, AWS, Docker
+# Dynamically scalable Wordpress setup using Terraform, AWS, Docker + ELK stack

 How to use?